Apple iPhone 5S

 On a first glance, there's very little to tell this smartphone from the iPhone 5.
 However, the iPhone 5S remains a beautifully made and desirable smartphone and it's an improvement on its predecessor in practically every way.
 Apple doesn't skimp on premium materials here, as the metal body and Gorilla Glass covered screen still look and feel fantastic.

 It's not just the materials, but the attention to detail that catches the eye.
 Its precision-cut aluminium rear sits absolutely flush with glass panels that sit at the top and bottom.
 The smartphone's neat bevelled edges are perfectly formed and the 7.3mm thick phone feels incredibly comfortable in the hand.
 Weighing just 112g, which still feels almost impossibly light when you pick up the smartphone for the first time, the iPhone 5S is incredible to look at and hold.

 The iPhone 5S is hard-wearing, too, thanks to its tough aluminium body.
 We've been carrying our one around since launch and, aside from the odd minor scratch (mostly around the bezel), it looks as good as the day it was taken out of its box.
 We keep the phone in a sleeve case to protect the sides and screen, but the quality is still impressive to behold.
-After all, this is a device that will be thrown into pockets and bags, and carried everywhere, so that fact it still looks good after that kind of punishment is testement to its quality.

 If you're coming from a large-screen Android phone, the iPhone 5S does look a little small, but for all practical purposes it's still a great size.
 It fits easily in one hand, letting you use it with just your thumb, while you can put it comfortably in any pocket.